Whānau Voice Grant

 Outcome

-Sign the grant agreement.
-Once signed, funding will be released in three phases.
+Once funding agreement is signed, funding will be released in phases and linked to milestones.

 What if I need help with my application?